The Celtic Renaissance: When Europe Rediscovered its Ancestral Roots

 |---|---|---|

-| William Butler Yeats | The Celtic Twilight | Exploring Celtic myths and legends |
+| William Butler Yeats | The Celtic Twilight | Exploration of Celtic myths and legends |

 | Lady Gregory | Cuchulain of Muirthemne | Reinterpretation of Celtic heroic epics |

-| James Macpherson | Ossian | alleged rediscovery of Gaelic poetry |
+| James Macpherson | Ossian | Supposed rediscovery of Gaelic poetry |

 These authors, among others, created a new literary aesthetic based on Celtic traditions.
 Their work paved the way for a true revival of Celtic literature in Europe.

-Resurrected Traditional Music and Arts
+Music and Traditional Arts Revived

 The rediscovery of iconic Celtic instruments is a key aspect of this revival.
-Instruments like the Celtic harp and bagpipes are once again at the heart of festivals and concerts.
-They have reclaimed their place, rekindling pride in the Celtic musical heritage.
+Instruments like the Celtic harp and the bagpipes are once again central to festivals and concerts.
+They have reclaimed their place, rekindling pride in Celtic musical heritage.

 | Celtic Instrument | Description | Region of Origin |